munasinha/vscode-laravel-hero/README.md

 **Imagine managing your entire Laravel application without ever leaving VS Code.** No terminal juggling.
 No memorizing artisan commands.
 Just pure, visual productivity.

 Laravel Hero transforms VS Code into a complete Laravel control center.
-Think of it as your car's dashboard—everything you need is right there, beautifully organized, one click away.
+Think of it as your car's dashboard everything you need is right there, beautifully organized, one click away.

 ---

 ## 🚀 What Makes This Different?

-This isn't another syntax highlighter or snippet pack. **Laravel Hero is a full-featured Laravel management interface** built directly into VS Code.
+This isn't another syntax highlighter or snippet pack. **Laravel Hero is a full featured Laravel management interface** built directly into VS Code.

 It's like having a powerful admin panel for your Laravel application, but for developers.